MarioNV13/Sistem-HCI-Computer-Vision/README.md

 ### 🌐 Challenge 3: Cross-Platform Communication (UDP)
 Synchronizing data between Python (Emitter) and MATLAB (Receiver) required precise timing to avoid packet loss.
 * **Solution:** I developed a robust UDP telemetry protocol on Port 5005, optimizing the data string format for low-latency transmission.

+📄 Project Structure & Language Versions
+This repository contains two versions of the source code to accommodate different presentation contexts:

+🇬🇧 English Version: This is the primary version intended for the global developer community and GitHub portfolio.
+It features English variables, function names, and comprehensive documentation.

+🇷🇴 Romanian Version: This version is specifically maintained for my upcoming Scientific Communications Session (Sesiunea de Comunicări Științifice) at the university, scheduled for May 2026.
+It ensures alignment with local academic requirements and presentation standards.

+Note to Reviewers: For code review and technical assessment, please refer to the files: main_english.py and gesture.tracker.m .